scitran/client/Computational-organization.md

 st.fileDelete        - delete a file
 st.analysisUpload    - create and upload an analysis structure
 ```
-Use tab-completion (e.g., st.file**TAB**) to see the list of methods.
-Or, to see an overview of a method run
+Use tab-completion (e.g., st.file**TAB**) to see the list of File methods.
+To see an overview of a method run

      doc scitran
      doc scitran.containerDownload

-For most methods, you can see examples of how they are used with the stExamplesShow function.
-For example,
+You can see examples of how methods are used by calling the stExamplesShow function.
+This takes the name of the method as an argument.

     stExamplesShow('scitran.containerDownload');
     stExamplesShow('scitran.fileRead');